effector/effector/beta/src/content/docs/en/api/effector/moduleCompat.md

 </details>

 :::warning{title="Bundler, not transpiler"}
-Since third-party libraries can import `effector` directly, you should not use transpilers like Babel to replace `effector` with `effector/compat` in your code, because by default Babel will not transform third-party code.
-Use bundler instead, it will replace `effector` with `effector/compat` in all modules, including third-party ones.
+Since third-party libraries can import `effector` directly, you **should not** use transpilers like Babel to replace `effector` with `effector/compat` in your code, because by default Babel will not transform third-party code.

+**Use bundler instead**, as it will replace `effector` with `effector/compat` in all modules, including third-party ones.
 :::